TylerDHenderson/CIDM-4390/Guide.md

 		*Prioritize the list into must-haves, nice to have, and won’t have for each release *Do the must haves and try to get to the nice to haves if possible *Estimation and Velocity
-		*Initially, the team will use estimate as a team to estimate how long it will take to do pbi’s.
-		*A transition to Planning poker pg 129 Rubin may be necessary as we progress *We will use Story points to estimate the PBI size *Since, we have no historical data on team velocity, initially we will take a guestimate on the first sprint and go from there to more precisely measure velocity
+		*Initially, the team will use estimate as a team to estimate how long it will take to do pbi’s *A transition to Planning poker pg 129 Rubin may be necessary as we progress *We will use Story points to estimate the PBI size *Since, we have no historical data on team velocity, initially we will take a guestimate on the first sprint and go from there to more precisely measure velocity

-#Technical Debt
+##Technical Debt

-##Types
+###Types

 	*Bad Design
 	*Defects
 	*Insufficient test coverage
 	*Excessive manual testing
 	*Poor Integration and release management

 ##How to identify

 	*Assembly errors